What are Full and Partial Dentures?

 - Conventional dentures are placed 8 – 12 weeks after tooth extractions and serve as traditional removable dentures

 You may be a good candidate for custom fixed or removable dentures if you are missing several or all of your teeth in one or both arches, but your jawbone and gums are strong and in good condition.
 Any remaining natural teeth that are healthy and surrounded by adequate bone levels can be used to support a partial denture.
-During your appointment, our dentists will assess your tooth replacement needs and help you determine if removable or implant-supported dentures are best suited to fit your oral health and cosmetic goals.
+During your appointment in State College, PA, our dentists will assess your tooth replacement needs and help you determine if removable or implant-supported dentures are best suited to fit your oral health and cosmetic goals.

 If you carry insurance, a portion of dentures may be covered by your plan.
-Our treatment coordinator will talk with your insurance company to figure out your exact coverage and any out-of-pocket responsibilities.
-To help make your tooth replacement convenient and affordable, Advanced Dentistry offers an in-house Healthy Smiles Program and partners with CareCredit to offer low-cost financing solutions.
+Our treatment coordinator in State College, PA, will talk with your insurance company to figure out your exact coverage and any out-of-pocket responsibilities.
+To help make your tooth replacement convenient and affordable, Advanced Dentistry offers an in-house Healthy Smiles Program and partners with CareCredit® to offer low-cost financing solutions.

 Explore Modern Denture Solutions